Dallas Psychiatric Malpractice Attorneys

 “Psychiatric malpractice” refers to any situation where your psychologist, therapist, or psychiatrist’s care falls below the standards the profession requires.
 Many instances of psych malpractice are similar to medical malpractice and involve misdiagnosis or medication errors.
 Others are unique to the risks that psychiatrists and therapists manage as part of their job and could end with serious tragedies such as a client committing or attempting suicide.

 If you suspect that the psych care that you or a loved one received fell below the standard of care and could be considered malpractice, call The Queenan Law Firm today.
 Our Dallas, TX psychiatric malpractice attorneys represent victims of psych malpractice and fight to hold practitioners and institutions responsible to get victims the compensation they need to cover damages related to the malpractice.
-For a free case consultation, contact our law offices today at (817) 476-1797.
+For a consultation, contact our law offices today at (817) 476-1797.

 What Constitutes Psychiatric Malpractice in Dallas, TX?